 Frequently, this is because some can't remember their account name or password.
 Sometimes, this is because they have an account name that they can't change, because they don't realise the connection between the email address and the account name.
 And occasionally, this confusion leads to worse problems, such as inadvertent creation of additional accounts.

 A Blogger account is simply a Google account, used to access or to manage blogs.
-A Blogger account is setup on the fly, when you create a blog, or when you accept membership in someone else's blog (in an ownership transfer, as a new author, or as a designated reader).
+A Blogger account can be setup intentionally - or on the fly, when you create a blog, or when you accept membership in someone else's blog (in an ownership transfer, as a new author, or as a designated reader).

 Google accounts are based upon email addresses.
 This is the basis of Google account uniqueness - and the source of some confusion.